BLOG

 Builders must carefully account for over and underbillings or risk producing inaccurate financial reports.

-Sometimes, construction companies recognize revenue too early, especially using the percentage-of-completion method.
+Sometimes, construction companies recognize revenue too early, especially using the percentage of completion method.
 Revenue should only be recognized as performance obligations are met.
 Additionally, any contract modifications should be accounted for under ASC 606.

 If the company is unsure about the collectibility of a payment, revenue recognition may need to be delayed.
 Finally, businesses must maintain proper documentation of progress, costs, and contract terms.
 Failure to do so can make it much harder to recognize revenue correctly.